plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Kindling.md

 The **Kindling** is a pile of face down cards.
 Each Player has their own Kindling.

+Kindling does not contribute to a Player's Score.

 When a Player Kindles a card they place it in their Kindling.

 <!-- insert example here -->